ORCO: Investment fund

 In 2005 ORCO founded its own privately owned closed end property (fonds commun de placement - fonds d'investissement spécialisé) fund, the Endurance Real Estate Fund (Endurance Fund), with (in 2009) six sub-funds for each area and/or region of interest.
 It is structured (or schemed) as a regulated Luxembourg Fonds with RBC Dexia Investor Services as a custodian bank.

 Related projects

 Złota 44 building located in Warsaw, Poland.
 The construction is 192m high, the tallest residential tower in Continental Europe, with 54 floors and 251 apartments.
 The building has been designed by the Polish architect Daniel Libeskind.

 ORCO Tower located in Warsaw, Poland, built in 1995.
 The tower has 26 floors in 14 400 m2.

 Starlight Hotel located in Budapest, Hungary.
 The building has 5,015 sqm with 54 rooms, rebuilt in 2000.

 GSG-HOF located in Naunynstrasse 68 Berlin, Germany.

 Orco Business Park located in Budaörs, Budapest, Hungary.
 The construction is a complex of three main buildings.

+Mamaison Collection

+Mamaison Collection (formerly Hotels & Residences) is a collection of 9 midscale to upscale hotels and residences.
+The parent company is CPI Hotels, a.s.